-Item Page

-Base Salary 23

-2016 Annual Corporate Bonus Program 24

-2016 Final Bonus Program Payouts 26

-Annual Long-Term Incentives: Equity Awards 26

-Other Practices, Policies and Guidelines 29

-Stock Ownership Requirements 29

-Anti-Hedging Policy 29

-Clawback Policy 29

-2016 Risk Assessment 30

-Severance and Change in Control Benefits 30

-Other Benefits and Perquisites 31

-Retirement Benefits 31

-Personal Benefits 32

-2017 Compensation Decisions 32

-Tax and Accounting Considerations 32

-Report of the Compensation and Management Development Committee 33

-SUMMARY COMPENSATION TABLE 34

-GRANTS OF PLAN BASED AWARDS 36

-OUTSTANDING EQUITY AWARDS AT FISCAL YEAR-END 38

-OPTION EXERCISES AND STOCK VESTED 40

-PENSION BENEFITS 40

-NON-QUALIFIED DEFERRED COMPENSATION 41

-POTENTIAL PAYMENTS UPON TERMINATION OR CHANGE IN CONTROL 43

-AGREEMENTS WITH OUR NEOS 45

-DIRECTOR COMPENSATION 46

-2016/2017 Changes to Director Compensation 46

-2016/2017 Cash Compensation Paid to Non-Management Directors 46

-Annual Equity Awards 47

-Limit on Annual Equity Awards 47

-Cash Fees Deferral Plan 47

-Mandatory Stock Ownership 47

-Other Compensation and Benefits 47

-2016 Director Compensation Table 48

-SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS 49

-STOCK OWNERSHIP OF DIRECTORS AND EXECUTIVE OFFICERS 50

-Section 16(a) Beneficial Ownership Reporting Compliance 51

-EXECUTIVE OFFICERS 51

-2 ADVISORY VOTE ON "SAY ON PAY" 52

-3 PROPOSAL TO APPROVE THE RAYONIER ADVANCED MATERIALS INC. 2017 INCENTIVE STOCK PLAN 53

-- Outstanding Awards Under the Prior Plan and Determination of Share Reserve for the 2017 Plan 54

-Key Governance Highlights of the 2017 Plan 55

-Key Terms of the 2017 Plan 55

-Stockholder Approval Requirement 55

-Summary of the 2017 Plan 56

-Administration 56

-ltem Page

-Individual Award Limits 56

-Types of Awards 56

-Change in Control 58

-Adjustments for Certain Events 59

-Amendment or Termination 59

-Restrictive Covenants; Clawbacks 59

-Certain U.S. Federal Tax Consequences 60

-Plan Benefits 61

-EQUITY COMPENSATION PLAN INFORMATION 62

-IRC SECTION 162(m) 62

-BOARD RECOMMENDATION 62

-4 RATIFICATION OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM 63

-Change in Independent Registered Public Accounting Firm in 2016 63

-Appointment of Grant Thornton as Independent Registered Public Accounting Firm for Fiscal Year 2017 63

-REPORT OF THE AUDIT COMMITTEE 64

-Audit Committee Financial Experts 64

-Information Regarding Independent Registered Public Accounting Firm 65

-MISCELLANEOUS 66

-Annual Report 66

-Delivery of Materials to Stockholders Sharing an Address 66

-COMPENSATION PEER GROUPS A- 1

-RAYONIER ADVANCED MATERIALS INC. 2017 INCENTIVE STOCK PLAN B- 1

-RAYONIER ADVANCED MATERIALS INC. AUDIT COMMITTEE POLICIES AND PROCEDURES C1

-PROXY STATEMENT 2017 Annual Meeting of Stockholders of Rayonier Advanced Materials Inc. Monday, May 22, 2017

-The 2017 Annual Meeting of Stockholders of Rayonier Advanced Materials Inc. (the "Annual Meeting") will be held on May 22, 2017, for the purposes set forth in the accompanying Notice of 2017 Annual Meeting.
+Page

+Our Decision Making Process 27

+The Role of the Compensation Committee 27

+The Role of Management 27

+The Role of the Independent Consultant 28

+The Role of Benchmarking and the Compensation Peer Groups 28

+The 2017 Executive Compensation Program 28

+Base Salary 28

+2017 Annual Corporate Bonus Program 29

+2017 Final Bonus Program Payouts 31

+Long-Term Incentives: Equity Awards 31

+Other Practices, Policies and Guidelines 34

+Stock Ownership Requirements 34

+Anti-Hedging Policy 34

+Clawback Policy 34 34

+2017 Risk Assessment 35

+Severance and Change in Control Benefits 35

+Other Benefits and Perquisites 36

+Retirement Benefits 36

+Personal Benefits 37

+2018 Compensation Decisions 37

+Tax and Accounting Considerations 38

+Report of the Compensation and Management Development Committee 38

+SUMMARY COMPENSATION TABLE 39

+CEO Pay Ratio 41

+GRANTS OF PLAN BASED AWARDS 42

+OUTSTANDING EQUITY AWARDS AT FISCAL YEAR-END 44

+OPTION EXERCISES AND STOCK VESTED 47

+PENSION BENEFITS 47

+NON-QUALIFIED DEFERRED COMPENSATION 48

+POTENTIAL PAYMENTS UPON TERMINATION OR CHANGE IN CONTROL 50

+AGREEMENTS WITH OUR NEOS 52

+DIRECTOR COMPENSATION 53

+2017/2018 Cash Compensation Paid to Non-Management Directors 53

+Annual Equity Awards 54

+Limit on Annual Equity Awards 54

+Cash Fees Deferral Plan 54

+Mandatory Stock Ownership 54

+Other Compensation and Benefits 54

+2017 Director Compensation Table 55

+SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS 56

+STOCK OWNERSHIP OF DIRECTORS AND EXECUTIVE OFFICERS 57

+Section 16(a) Beneficial Ownership Reporting Compliance 58

+EQUITY COMPENSATION PLAN INFORMATION 58

+EXECUTIVE OFFICERS 58

+ADVISORY VOTE ON "SAY ON PAY" 60

+Item Page 3 PROPOSAL TO APPROVE THE FRENCH SUB-PLAN TO BE IMPLEMENTED UNDER THE RAYONIER ADVANCED MATERIALS INC. 2017 INCENTIVE STOCK PLAN 61 Summary of the French Sub-Plan To Be Implemented Under the 2017 Plan 62 Summary of the 2017 Plan 63 Board Recommendation 67 4 RATIFICATION OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM 67 Change in Independent Registered Public Accounting Firm in 2016 67 Appointment of Grant Thornton as Independent Registered Public Accounting Firm for Fiscal Year 2018 68 REPORT OF THE AUDIT COMMITTEE 68 Audit Committee Financial Experts 69 Information Regarding Independent Registered Public Accounting Firm 69 MISCELLANEOUS 70 Annual Report 70 Delivery of Materials to Stockholders Sharing an Address 70 RAYONIER ADVANCED MATERIALS INC. 2017 INCENTIVE STOCK PLAN AND FRENCH SUB-PLAN A- 1 RAYONIER ADVANCED MATERIALS INC. AUDIT COMMITTEE POLICIES AND PROCEDURES B1

+PROXY STATEMENT 2018 Annual Meeting of Stockholders of Rayonier Advanced Materials Inc. Monday, May 21, 2018

+The 2018 Annual Meeting of Stockholders of Rayonier Advanced Materials Inc. (the "Annual Meeting") will be held on May 21, 2018, for the purposes set forth in the accompanying Notice of 2018 Annual Meeting.
 This Proxy Statement and the accompanying proxy card are furnished in connection with the solicitation by the Board of Directors of proxies to be used at the meeting and at any adjournment of the meeting.
 We may refer to Rayonier Advanced Materials Inc. in this Proxy Statement as "we", "us", "our", the "Company" or "Rayonier Advanced Materials".